RT60 Reverberation Time

 RT60 reverberation time is the main room acoustic parameter.
-Following ISO 3382, it is the duration required for the sound energy in a room to decrease by 60 dB after the source emission has stopped.
+According to BS ISO 3382, it is the duration required for the sound energy in a room to decrease by 60 dB after the source emission has stopped.
 The values of RT60 may range from fractions of a second to a few seconds and depend upon the size of the room and the nature of the materials used in its construction.

 Following the Springer Handbook of Acoustics by Thomas D. Rossing, “reverberance is probably the best known of all subjective room acoustic aspects.
 When a room creates too much reverberance, speech loses intelligibility because important details (consonants) are masked by louder, lingering speech sounds (the vowels).
 For many forms of music, however, reverberance can add an attractive fullness to the sound by bonding adjacent notes together and blending the sounds from the different instruments/voices in an ensemble.
 The reverberation time T which is the traditional objective measure of this quality was invented 100 years ago by W.C.
 Sabine.”

 Reverberation time is used to determine the required acoustics for a room.
 The reverberation time RT60 in a room is determined by the absorptive properties of the reflecting surfaces and the distances between them.
 The purpose of this measurement is to obtain an objective, quantitative indication of the acoustic quality of a room.
 In an empty room, sound waves reflect off of the walls, ceiling, and floor, and these reflections build up over time.
 This build-up of sound is known as reverberation, and it can be a major problem in large rooms with hard surfaces.